looeee/discoverthreejs-site/markdown/book/appendix/javascript-reference.md

 ```
 {{< /code >}}

 We can improve this slightly by using **method chaining**.
 To do this, we will return `this` at the end of each method.
-Remember that the `constructor` implicity returns `this` already.
+Remember that the `constructor` implicitly returns `this` already.

 {{< code lang="js" linenos="false" hl_lines="11,16,21,26" caption="To use method chaining, each method must return 'this'" >}}
 ``` js